edinburgh-napier/set09121/labs/lab10/deploying_1_installers.md

 ### Get the Code

 For this Lab you won't need to write any C++ code.
 This is all provided for you on the Git Repo.
-Grab the code, add to CMake and load it up: https://github.com/dooglz/Astral_Insanity/
+Grab the code, add to CMake and load it up: [Astral Insanity](https://github.com/dooglz/Astral_Insanity/)

 Notice how it's only a quaint 43 lines of code.
 That's how we know we've built a good engine.
 The game code only contains game logic.